-What would happen if we used sound as a defense weapon?
-This article explains the ways in which sound can be an excellent self defense tool.
+Sound as a defense weapon?
+This article explains the ways in which sound can be an excellent self-defense tool.

-Sound is all around us and much of it is comforting to humans – the pleasing sound of nice dinner music, a breeze wafting gently through the trees, gurgling water flowing in a brook, or the sounds of children playing–our world is alive with wonderful sound.
-For most, sound is a welcome reality.
-But when sound becomes noise, it increases stress and introduces emotional reactions in our lives and relationships.
-In fact, sound can distract, disorient, frighten, or injure.
+Sound is all around us and much of it is comforting to humans.
+The pleasing sound of nice dinner music, a breeze wafting gently through the trees, gurgling water flowing in a brook, or the sounds of children playing–our world is alive with wonderful sound.

 As shown in Table 1, we can’t hear some frequencies, although some animals can.